deliberate-diligence/obsidian-kickstart-vault/README.md

 I'm happy to do that through this git repository.
 Feel free to use it and adapt it to your needs.

 ## The Template follows some basic paradigms:
-1. Periodic Notetakink, i.e. having a daily note as a central entry point
+1. Periodic Note-taking, i.e. having a daily note as a central entry point
 2. Simple task management with #tag hierarchies
 3. A lot of plugins and customizations to streamline the day-by-day workflows.